mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 ##### The Softmax Function

+Let's spend a little time thinking about the softmax function and how it works.
 The softmax function transforms a vector of arbitrary numbers $\mathbf{z}$ into a probability distribution.
 It achieves this by normalizing $\mathbf{z}$, ensuring the sum of its elements are exactly 1.
 Normalization is accomplished by exponentiating each element in the vector and then normalizing the result by dividing it by the sum of all of the vector's exponetiated elements.

 $$
 softmax(\mathbf{z}) = \frac{e^{\mathbf{z}}}{\sum_{i} e^{\mathbf{z}_i}}
 $$

-The key reason this works is because the result of $e^{\mathbf{z}_i}$ is always positive for any real number, as the plot below demonstrates.
+The key reason this works is because the result of $e^{\mathbf{z}_i}$ is always positive for any finite real number, as the plot below demonstrates.

 <canvas id="exponential"></canvas>
 <script>